Understanding how B2B Payments are Evolving in 2026

 - Scalability and support for multi-entity operations: For businesses operating multiple entities, subsidiaries, or online storefronts, a B2B payment solution with multi-entity support like Slash offers centralized control across all accounts.

-- Multi-currency transaction capability: If your company regularly conducts cross-border transactions, consider a B2B payment service like Slash that supports multi-currency or crypto-backed global USD payments.
+- Multi-currency transaction capability: If your company regularly conducts cross-border transactions, consider a B2B payment service like Slash that supports over 35 different currencies for international payment.

 Streamline your B2B payments with Slash